0YJ/Prophecy2024/README.md

 - Humanity will usher in the cyber era, and organs other than the brain will be replaced by machines.
 Human life span will be greatly increased.

+- Gender will be freely chosen and changeable.
+You can have characteristics of both men and women, or neither.

 - This world will have one common language, that is prompt language which has a special rule for contacting with AI.

 - AI will be combined with humans, not only in our cyber moduels, but also in our life.

-- Shared perception will be one of the hot topic, share your feeling with anyone through remote connection.
+- Sharing perception will be one of the hot topic, you can share your feeling with anyone through remote connection.

 - Human abilities will be greatly improved with the blessing of AI.